open-mmlab/mmdetection/docs/en/device/npu.md

 **Notes:**

-- If not specially marked, the results are same between results on the NPU and results on the GPU with FP32.
+- If not specially marked, the results on NPU are the same as those on the GPU with FP32.
 - (\*) The results on the NPU of these models are aligned with the results of the mixed-precision training on the GPU, but are lower than the results of the FP32.
 This situation is mainly related to the phase of the model itself in mixed-precision training, users please adjust the hyperparameters to achieve the best result by self.